 The Domestic Dry-Bulk segment has offices in St. Catharines, Ontario and Winnipeg, Manitoba.
-It also has vessel repair facilities in Port Colborne, Ontario.
+It also has vessel repair facilities and a warehouse in Port Colborne, Ontario.

 The Product Tanker segment has offices in St. Catharines, Ontario, and Bridgetown, Barbados.